Kokovec/KIM-1-PSOC-5LP-Mini-Board/KIM-1 ROM/readme.md

        ;BMI   DET1      		;START BIT TEST
         LDA   #$FC

-SBASM was used to create the new ROM file.
+The SB-Assembler was used to create the new ROM file: https://www.sbprojects.net/sbasm/

 The ROM data is included within the PSOC5 LP firmware and is only here for reference.